ipfs-inactive/docs/content/guides/concepts/dht.md

 ### Using the DHT

-When a peer receives a lookup request, it will either answer with a value if it falls into its own bucket, or forward it to the closest peer it knows from the requested hash.
-The process goes on until a peer is able to answer it. **(Does is it answer directly to requesting peer?
-Or does the answer takes the same path as the request?)**
+When a peer receives a lookup request, it will either answer with a value if it falls into its own bucket, or answer with the contacting information (IP + port, peerID, etc) of a closer peer.
+The requesting peer can then send its request to this closer peer.
+The process goes on until a peer is able to answer it.
-A request for a hash of length n will take at maximum log2(n) steps.
+A request for a hash of length n will take at maximum log2(n) steps, or even log2m(n).

 # The DHT of IPFS